icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

 Service provides a mechanism to reduce friction and bilateral contract negotiation, even when requesting access to multiple datasets from different providers.

 ### Project Governance
-The IB1 Trust Framework sets the "rules of the road" for
+The IB1 Trust Framework, and Trust Frameworks that build upon it, have a Steering Group and, ideally, five Advisory Groups to ensure that the market value of the Trust Framework is being delivered.

 **Steering Group**: Provide governance, strategic and tactical leadership, and oversee market-wide communications.
 Appoint and direct Advisory Groups.
 Discuss, review and ratify plans.